 Bicycles are reemerging as a popular way to commute, exercise, and explore.
 With the addition of sharing services like Divvy bikes, you can now unlock a bike from any Divvy station and go anywhere you like.
 This means that bicycling throughout the Chicagoland area is easier than ever.
 However, bicyclists should beware.
 There are city ordinances that prohibit certain actions while on bikes, and state law that may limit a city’s liability if a person suffers an injury while bicycling.
-Chicago passed an ordinance that prohibits bicyclists over the age of 12, from riding bicycles on sidewalks.
-Meanwhile, Illinois, passed the Tort Immunity Act, which may limit the liability of a city where bicyclists are injured due to defects in the road.
+Chicago passed an ordinance that declares bike riding on sidewalks is illegal.
+Bicyclists over the age of 12 are now prohibited from riding anywhere not deemed a designated bike path.
+Meanwhile, Illinois passed the Tort Immunity Act, which may limit the liability of a city where bicyclists are injured due to defects in the road.

 Cities have a duty to exercise ordinary care to maintain its property in a reasonably safe condition for the use in the exercise of ordinary care of people whom the city intended and permitted to use the property in a manner in which and at such times as it was reasonably foreseeable that it would be used.